tscanlin/tocbot/README.md

   // and close as you scroll to headings within them.
   collapseDepth: 0,
   // Smooth scrolling enabled.
+  // CAUTION: Doesn't work well of you already have scroll-behavior set to smooth globally in your CSS - see https://github.com/tscanlin/tocbot/issues/273#issuecomment-2916799033
   scrollSmooth: true,
   // Smooth scroll duration.
   scrollSmoothDuration: 420,